pretix/pretix-docs/docs/topics/gift-cards.md

 ![Page titled Cancellation settings, on the Paid orders tab, highlighted are the settings for Refund method, offering four options, two of them involving gift cards.](../assets/screens/gift-cards/refund.png)

-pretix can automatically issue gift cards as a method for refunds.
+pretix can automatically issue refunds in the form of gift cards.
-If you want to use this feature, navigate to [Your event] :fontawesome-solid-arrow-right: "Settings" :fontawesome-solid-arrow-right: "Cancellation" and open the "Paid orders" tab.
+To set up this feature, navigate to, navigate to [Your event] :fontawesome-solid-arrow-right: ":fontawesome-solid-wrench: Settings" :fontawesome-solid-arrow-right: "Cancellation" and open the "Paid orders" tab.
 Under "Refund method", choose either "Customers can choose between a gift card and a refund to their payment method" or "All refunds are issued as gift cards".
+Click the :btn:Save: button to confirm your changes.

 ### Manually issuing gift cards

 ![Page titled Create a new gift card featuring text input fields for code, value, expiry date as well as special terms and conditions, plus choices for currency and whether or not the card is for test mode.](../assets/screens/gift-cards/create.png)

 You may want to manually issue a single gift card, for example as accommodation for an individual customer.
-You can do that by navigating to [Your organizer] :fontawesome-solid-arrow-right: ":fontawesome-regular-credit-card: Gift cards" and clicking the :btn-icon:fontawesome-solid-plus:Manually issue a gift card: button.
+You can do that by navigating to [Your organizer] :fontawesome-solid-arrow-right: ":fontawesome-regular-credit-card: Gift cards".
+This will land you on a page titled "Issued gift cards" displaying a search dialog, a button for manually issuing a gift card, and a list of gift card codes that have been issued already.

 !!!
 Warning
-    Once a gift card has been created, it cannot be deleted.
+    Once a gift card has been created, it cannot be deleted (only devalued—see [devaluing gift cards](gift-cards.md#devaluing-gift-cards)).
-    If you are just trying out this feature, make sure to check the box next to "Test mode card".
+    If you are just exploring this feature for preliminary tests, make sure to check the box next to "Test mode card".
     This makes the gift card only valid in test mode of your shop.
+    A test mode card cannot be turned into a non-test mode card or vice versa after it has been created.
-    Do not issue gift cards with secrets that can be easily guessed outside of test mode.
+    Do not issue non-test mode gift cards with codes that can be easily guessed.

+Click the :btn-icon:fontawesome-solid-plus:Manually issue a gift card: button.
 The "Gift card code" field will already be filled out with a randomly generated code, but you can change that code to your liking.
 Any code you enter here manually must be between 2 and 190 digits in length and may only contain Latin letters, numbers, dots and dashes.
 Diacritic symbols such as umlauts and accents are not supported.